-Uveitis is a relatively rare eye condition, which happens when the middle layer of the eye (called the uvea or uveal tract) becomes inflamed, causing redness, eye pain and changes to your vision.
+Uveitis is a relatively rare eye condition, which happens when the middle layer of the eye (called the uvea or uveal tract) becomes inflamed, causing symptoms which can include redness, eye pain, increasing floaters and changes to your vision.

 Types of uveitis

 The uvea is the middle layer of your eye and is made up of three parts: the iris, ciliary body and choroid.
-Uveitis differs depending on the area of the uvea that’s affected, which is why it sometimes has different names depending on which part is affected.
+Uveitis can affect one or more of these parts at any time, which is why it sometimes has different names depending on which part is affected.

 - Anterior uveitis - this is the most common form of uveitis, and the inflammation can affect the iris, (the coloured part of the eye), known as iritis.
 It can also affect both the iris and the ciliary body (a ring of muscle around the iris), which is known as iridocyclitis.